craftyguy/ggps/README.rst

 Features
 --------

-- Parse *.gpx and *.tcx files downloaded from Garmin Connect
+- Parse gpx and tcx files downloaded from Garmin Connect
 - The GPX parsed Trackpoint data includes additional/augmented values, including as "seq" and "elapsedtime".
 - The TCX parsed Trackpoint data additionally includes additional/augmented values, such as "altitudefeet", "distancemiles", "distancekilometers", and "runcadencex2".

 Quick start